apache/beam/website/www/site/content/en/documentation/dsls/sql/zetasql/query-syntax.md

 <p><a id="aliases_clauses"></a></p>

-<h3 id="explicit-aliases-in-group-by-order-by-and-having-clauses">Explicit aliases in GROUP BY, ORDER BY, and HAVING clauses</h3>
+### Explicit aliases in GROUP BY, ORDER BY, and HAVING clauses

 <p>These three clauses, <code>GROUP BY</code>, <code>ORDER BY</code>, and <code>HAVING</code>, can refer to only the
 following values:</p>